 Contact: Dr. Diane J. Martin

-Teaching/research interests: aging in place, ageism, intergenerational relationships, psychology of aging and successful aging.
+Teaching/research interests: aging in place, ageism, intergenerational relationships, psychology of aging and optimal aging.

 Key features of the program include:

-- Expands and integrates your knowledge of aging and elderhood through theory and practice so as to prepare you to work in one of the many diverse occupations in aging services available in the private and public sectors
+• Expands and integrates your knowledge of aging and elderhood through theory and practice to prepare you to work in one of the many diverse occupations in aging services available in the private and public sectors.

 In addition, students develop skills to:

-- Complement undergraduate major field of study or current occupation.
+• Complement your undergraduate major field of study.